LeonardoSanBenitez/open-capivara-explainer/README.md

 * a very simple frontend with streamlit
 * LLM server (which is just a local deployment of LlamaCPP)
 * plugin orchestrator server (a mixture of library with deployment)
+* LLM finetuner (set of scripts and best practices for finetuning)

 ## Getting started